Coburg North

 Coburg North has 60 active public transport stops operating within its boundaries.
 These stops offer a mix of train, light rail, and bus services.
 Seven individual routes service these stops, collectively providing 5,613 weekly passenger trips.

-The average distance from residents to the nearest transport stop is 149 meters, indicating excellent transport accessibility.
-Across all routes, service frequency averages 801 trips per day, which equates to approximately 93 weekly trips per individual stop.
+The average distance from residents' homes to the nearest transport stop is 149 meters, indicating excellent transport accessibility.
+Across all routes, service frequency averages 801 trips per day, equating to approximately 93 weekly trips per individual stop.

 Frequently Asked Questions - Transport